-Originally Adopted on August 11, 1994 Amended as of March 13, 1997 Reaffirmed as of February 3, 2000, February 1, 2001 and February 7, 2002 Amended and Reaffirmed as of June 5, 2003 Amended and Reaffirmed as of March 12, 2004 Amended and Reaffirmed as of October 7, 2004 Amended and Reaffirmed as of August 4, 2005 Amended and Reaffirmed as of October 4, 2006 Amended and Reaffirmed as of June 7, 2007 Amended and Reaffirmed as of October 4, 2007 Amended and Reaffirmed as of June 5, 2008 Amended and Reaffirmed as of April 1, 2010 Amended and Reaffirmed as of August 3, 2012 Amended and Reaffirmed as of December 6, 2012 Amended and Reaffirmed as of December 4, 2013 Amended and Reaffirmed as of April 2, 2014 Reaffirmed as of April 1, 2015 Amended and Reaffirmed as of May 5, 2016
+Originally Adopted on August 11, 1994 Amended as of March 13, 1997

+Reaffirmed as of February 3, 2000, February 1, 2001 and February 7, 2002

+Amended and Reaffirmed as of June 5, 2003

+Amended and Reaffirmed as of March 12, 2004

+Amended and Reaffirmed as of October 7, 2004

+Amended and Reaffirmed as of August 4, 2005

+Amended and Reaffirmed as of October 4, 2006

+Amended and Reaffirmed as of June 7, 2007

+Amended and Reaffirmed as of October 4, 2007

+Amended and Reaffirmed as of June 5, 2008

+Amended and Reaffirmed as of April 1, 2010

+Amended and Reaffirmed as of August 3, 2012

+Amended and Reaffirmed as of December 6, 2012

+Amended and Reaffirmed as of December 4, 2013

+Amended and Reaffirmed as of April 2, 2014

+Reaffirmed as of April 1, 2015

+Amended and Reaffirmed as of May 5, 2016

+Amended and Reaffirmed as of November 3, 2016

+Reaffirmed as of May 4, 2017

-Federal Agricultural Mortgage Corporation CODE OF BUSINESS CONDUCT AND ETHICS
+Federal Agricultural Mortgage Corporation Code of Business Conduct and Ethics

-I. Introduction-FCA and FCA Regulation
+I. Introduction-FCA Regulation

-Pursuant to Section 514 of the Farm Credit Banks and Associations Safety and Soundness Act of 1992 (Pub.
-L. 102-552, 106 Stat.
-4102 (1992)), the Farm Credit Administration (the "FCA") has promulgated a regulation (12 C.F.R.
-Part 651 or the "FCA Regulation") requiring the Federal Agricultural Mortgage Corporation ("Farmer Mac" or the "Corporation") to adopt a conflict of interest policy that defines the types of relationships, transactions, or activities that might reasonably be expected to give rise to potential conflicts of interest involving its directors, officers, employees, or agents.
-The FCA Regulation also requires the reporting of sufficient information about transactions, relationships, and activities to inform Farmer Mac about potential conflicts of interest and the disclosure of unresolved conflicts of interest involving its directors, officers, and employees.
-This disclosure is in addition to the disclosures already required under the U.S. federal securities laws.
+The Farm Credit Administration (the "FCA") has promulgated regulations in 12 C.F.R.
+Part 651, Subpart B (the "FCA Regulation") that (1) require the Federal Agricultural Mortgage Corporation ("Farmer Mac" or the "Corporation") to establish and administer a conflict-of-interest policy and (2) describe the responsibilities of Farmer Mac's directors, officers, employees, and agents.
+The required conflict-of-interest policy is intended to provide reasonable assurance that the directors, officers, employees, and agents of Farmer Mac discharge their official responsibilities in an objective and impartial manner in furtherance of the interests and statutory purposes of Farmer Mac.
+This policy is required to define the types of relationships, transactions, or activities that might reasonably be expected to give rise to potential conflicts of interest involving Farmer Mac's directors, officers, employees, or agents.
+The FCA Regulation also requires the reporting of sufficient information about financial interests, transactions, relationships, and activities to inform Farmer Mac about potential conflicts of interest and the disclosure of unresolved material conflicts of interest involving its directors, officers, and employees.
+This disclosure is in addition to any disclosures that may be required under the U.S. federal securities laws.

-The Code of Business Conduct and Ethics (the "Code") set forth herein has been developed in accordance with the framework established by the FCA Regulation and, where applicable, the U.S. federal securities laws.
+This Code of Business Conduct and Ethics (the "Code") has been developed in accordance with the framework established by the FCA Regulation and, where applicable, the U.S. federal securities laws.
+This Code includes the conflict-of-interest policy required by the FCA Regulation and also provides guidance about how each director, officer, employee, and agent of Farmer Mac is expected to conduct the business of Farmer Mac following high standards of honesty, integrity, impartiality, loyalty, and care, consistent with applicable law and regulation in furtherance of Farmer Mac's public purpose.